hkenshin21/hkenshin21/README.md

-- 👋 Hi, I’m @hkenshin21 but ppl call me Ches
+- 👋 Hi, my nickname here is @hkenshin21 but ppl call me Ches
-- 👀 I’m interested in too many things to be healthy...
+- 👀 I’m interested in too many things, some constants though: good food, learning new stuff, games (videogames, tabletop, D&D)...
-- 🌱 I’m currently learning coding, so far I have learned python basics, pandas, matplotlib, numpy and OOP basics.
+- 🌱 I’m currently learning the world of IoT.
-- Now I just installed Android studio and aim to learn the basics on how to build apps :)
 - 💞️ I’m looking to collaborate on (not yet, want to learn more first)
 - 📫 How to reach me (here?)